Siosifa Talakai: 2023

 In round 4 of the 2023 NRL season, Talakai kicked the first goal of his career in Cronulla's 40-8 victory over rivals St. George Illawarra.

 In round 19, Talakai scored two tries for Cronulla in their 36-12 victory over the Wests Tigers.

 Talakai played a total of 25 games for Cronulla in the 2023 NRL season as Cronulla finished sixth on the table.
 Talakai played in the clubs 13-12 upset loss against the Sydney Roosters which ended their season.

 2024

 From round 4 of the 2024 NRL season, having started his last 43 games at centre, Talakai made a positional change to the forwards due to injuries suffered by other Cronulla players.
 Replaced at centre by Kayal Iro, Talakai mostly played as an interchange forward, but also started 6 games (as of round 25) at his old position of second-row.

 Talakai played 24 games for Cronulla in the 2024 NRL season as the club finished 4th on the table and qualified for the finals.

 2025

 Talakai played 24 games for Cronulla in the 2025 NRL season as the club finished 5th on the table.
 The club reached the preliminary final for a second consecutive season but lost against Melbourne 22-14.

+2026

+On 27 February 2026, the Perth Bears announced that Talakai had signed with the club on a three year deal starting in 2027.